DanielCalvo/studies/AWS/UltimateAWSCertifiedSyOPSAdministratorAssociate/Section14_SecurityAndCompliance/notes.md

 ### 175. IAM PassRole Action
 - Popular at the exam!
 - When you create an EC2 instance, you assign a role to it
-- In order to assign a role to an EC2 instancem you need IAM:PassRole.
+- In order to assign a role to an EC2 instance you need IAM:PassRole.
 Important to remember!
 - IAM:PassRole can be used for any service where we assign roles (not only EC2)
 - Pro tip: You should be able to read AWS Policies on JSON format